-1.1.
-The Corporate Responsibility Committee (the “Committee”) shall comprise a minimum of one non-executive director, the Chief Executive, the Chief Financial Officer and the Executive Director, Commercial & Corporate Affairs.
+1.1 The Corporate Responsibility Committee (the “Committee”) shall comprise a minimum of two non-executive directors, the Chief Executive, the Chief Financial Officer and the Executive Director, Commercial & Corporate Affairs.

 1.2 The Chairman of the Committee shall be a Non-Executive Director (or in his/her absence, any

 other non-executive director or the Chief Executive).

 1.3 The quorum necessary for the transaction of business shall be two, at least one of whom should be a non-executive director.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

 2.1 The Committee shall meet at least two times a year and at such other times as the Chairman of the Committee shall require;

 2.2 The Company Secretary or their nominee shall act as the secretary of the Committee; and

 2.3 The Committee may invite any other person to attend any meeting of the Committee.

 3.1 Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee and any other person required to attend, no fewer than three working days prior to the date of the meeting.